Cars · Resale guide

 Factors That Affect MG Comet EV Resale Value

-Battery Health (State of Health - SOH): This is the single most critical factor for an EV.
-Every 5% drop below 90% SOH can reduce resale value by ₹25,000-₹40,000.
-If the SOH is below 80%, expect a significant hit, as buyers anticipate future replacement costs (though the 8-year warranty helps).
+Battery Health (State of Health - SoH) This is the single biggest factor for any used EV.
+Buyers are extremely wary of degraded batteries.
+Every 5% drop below 90% SoH can reduce resale value by ₹10,000-₹20,000.
+If the SoH is below 80%, expect buyers to negotiate ₹50,000-₹80,000 off to cover potential future battery module repair or replacement.

-Owner Count: A single-owner car is always preferred.
-Each additional owner typically reduces the resale value by ₹10,000-₹15,000, as it can imply a history of issues or frequent selling.
+Owner Count A single-owner car is always preferred and can add ₹10,000-₹15,000 to the value.
+Each additional owner typically reduces the value by ₹5,000-₹10,000 as it suggests more varied usage patterns and potential unknown history.

 Maintenance Cost Breakdown (India, 2026)